populse/mri_conv/README.md

 	- an option of anonymization allows to hide sensitive informations about the patient (name, age, sex, weight).
 	- adaptation of orientation information in Nifti headers (tested on SPM, FSL and MRtrix).
 	- option of customizing the Nifti file names.
-	- possibility to create text files containing bvecs & bvals for MRtrix and FSL (Bruker and Philips).
+	- possibility to create text files containing bvecs & bvals for MRtrix and FSL (Bruker, Dicom and Philips).

 # Documentation